-- all department heads review the performance and behaviours of their employees and to provide summary feedback - across the Firm, certain individuals (e.g. within the investment team this is Investment Directors and below) fill in a summary review form detailing their own view on performance, against previous objectives and suggested new objectives for the year - majority of roles are benchmarked against the market to ensure that their remuneration is comparable; - a rigorous review is undertaken to ensure a strong correlation between positive assessments and positive remuneration outcomes; and negative assessments and negative remuneration outcomes.
+- all department heads review the performance and behaviours of their employees and to provide summary feedback; - across the Firm, certain individuals (e.g. within the investment team this is Investment Directors and below) fill in a summary review form detailing their own view on performance, against previous objectives and suggested new objectives for the year - majority of roles are benchmarked against the market to ensure that their remuneration is comparable; and - a rigorous review is undertaken to ensure a strong correlation between positive assessments and positive remuneration outcomes; and negative assessments and negative remuneration outcomes; and - risk and control factors play a crucial role in evaluating performance and determining compensation.
+Our compensation approach emphasizes risk management, discouraging undue risk-taking.
+This includes addressing sustainability risks and avoiding behaviours that could jeopardize client interests.